 Teaching M.A.T.
-(Concentration in Health and Physical Education P-12)
+(Concentration in Health and Physical Education P-12) (Online)

-Degree Requirements: 37 Hours
+Degree Requirements: 36 Hours

 Program Intent and Admission Requirements:

-Hold a bachelor's degree from a regionally accredited institution.
+Complete requirements for a bachelor's degree from a regionally accredited institution.

 Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.